genzyy/nveeeem/README.md

 __Note__: Having a lot of LSPs and linters installed will not be a problem.
 They are lazily loaded too (thanks to folke for lazy.nvim!) and will not affect performance too much.

+## Suggestion

+Don't copy or use this config if you want to understand everything, instead learn from it.
+If you want everything to work in your way, then you should write the config by yourself.
+Or you want to use a pre-made config that just works, then I am happy if the config works for you!
+Create an issue or a PR if you think anything can be made better!